ACLU of Nevada Staff

 Allen Lichtenstein is the General Counsel of the American Civil Liberties Union of Nevada.
 He also maintains a private law practice emphasizing First Amendment and other constitutional law.
 Prior to coming to Las Vegas in 1990, he was an Associate Professor and Deputy Chair of his Department at Brooklyn College.
 He was also on the faculty of the University of New Mexico, SUNY at Buffalo and University of Georgia, and has also taught at the Greenspun School of Communication at UNLV.
 Allen has a Masters degree in Journalism from the University of Florida, a PhD in Communication from Florida State University and a JD from the Benjamin Cardozo School of Law.

-Katrina Ross, Staff Attorney
+Amanda Morgan, Staff Attorney

 Tamika Shauntee, Paralegal and Legal Advocacy Coordinator